Data Breach Prevention: 14 Tactics, Techniques & Tools

 13. Regularly Test and Update Incident Response Plans

-Start with the classic tabletop exercise, simulations of relevant security incidents – including physical security – that allows your team to practice responses and iterate improvements along the entire system.
+Start with the classic tabletop exercise, simulations of relevant security incidents – including physical security – that allow your team to practice responses and iterate improvements along the entire system.
 These exercises should include the security team, employees, line managers, and executives so that everyone understands roles and accountability during an actual incident -like a fire drill – and can act precisely to mitigate the damage as a team.

 14. Implement Network Segmentation

 There are a few fundamental ways to segment your network.
 Start by implementing firewalls, virtual LANs (VLANs), and access control lists (ACLs).
-This combination will enforce strict traffic rules and policies while allowing a more targeted security control system to grow.
+This combination will enforce a strict set of traffic rules and policies while allowing a more targeted security controls system to grow.
+Consider that isolating critical IT infrastructure should consider regulatory priorities: financial services businesses like banks must prioritize customer account data first and always.

 If you are still not convinced, a 2023 Gartner report showed that companies utilizing network segmentation experienced a 35% decrease in breach-related costs.
 This is a solid reminder that investing in a breach prevention strategy now can produce material financial savings later.